 1. Create writing ideas.

-If you don’t already have ideas jotted down, then this is god time to start making your mind work and venturing off into different topics and creating an outline for those ideas.
+If you don’t already have ideas jotted down, then this is a good time to start making your mind work and venturing off into different topics and creating an outline for those ideas.
 The outline should have rough details of the characters and a skeleton rough draft of your major plot as a start.
 This will help you with content, burst of ideas, and get you motivated to continue.
 Think about the topics that interests you and surround yourself with creativity.

-For me I listen to books while I drive and that gives me ideas of what I should write next.
+For me, I listen to books while I drive and that gives me ideas of what I should write next.
 I pause what I’m listening to and voice record my ideas into my phone.
 This helps me so that I won’t forget what I was thinking about.
 If recording is not ideal, I would listen to the same book and particularly the part where I got the idea and it will trigger my mind to that idea again because I related what I heard with my idea of what I wanted to write.

 Find a source that triggers your imagination such as drawing, music, singing, painting, drawing, museums, fashion, shopping, sports, working out, the outdoors, driving, cooking, gardening, reading or anything that gets your mind wheels turning.